How Stress Impacts Your Skin from the Inside Out: What Science Reveals

 • Minimalist, with a short and effective ingredient list

-• Non-reactive, avoid introducing new harsh actives during high stress
+• Non-reactive, avoid introducing new harsh ingredients during high stress

 Final Reflection: Your Skin Mirrors Your Inner World

 The most powerful thing you can do for your skin during stress is care for your body and mind as a whole.
-Because comfortable, resilient skin isn’t just about avoiding blemishes or calming redness, it’s about creating balance inside and out, understanding how stress impacts your skin and how to understanding how stress influences your skin can help you respond more effectively.
+Because comfortable, resilient skin isn’t just about avoiding blemishes or calming redness, it’s about creating balance inside and out, understanding how stress impacts your skin, and how to understand how stress influences your skin can help you respond more effectively.

 So when your skin starts acting out, pause.
 Instead of blaming your cleanser or scrubbing harder, ask yourself: What am I carrying that my skin is showing me?
 That question often leads to the real solution.